glyphobet/mailboxchart/README.md

 ### Example ###

-I've had the same email since August 29th, 2000, and I'm usually in the `America/Los_Angeles` timezone, so I use this command:
+I've had the same email since August 29th, 2000, and I'm usually in the `America/Los_Angeles` timezone, and my sent-mail is in ~/Maildir/.Sent/, so I use this command:

-   ./mailboxchart.py -z America/Los_Angeles -s 2000-08-29 ~/Maildir/.Sent/
+    ./mailboxchart.py -s 2000-08-29 -z America/Los_Angeles ~/Maildir/.Sent/